• Skip to primary navigation

 I recommend Thames and Kosmos if you’re looking for great value science kits.

 They have kits, games, light-up puzzles and even magic tricks for all ages.
-We especially love these little solar-powered bots.
+My favourite is the candy vending machine.

 Electricity Kits – Snap Circuits

 This is a fun electronics kit that has been used for years in our house.
-I’d recommend starting with a small kit, to see if you like it and then upgrading from there!
+I’d recommend starting with a small set to see if you like it and then upgrading from there!

 Snap Circuits